 Disney After Hours at Animal Kingdom

 If you are short of time when visiting Walt Disney World, Disney After Hours might be your answer!
-These special ticketed events have run at the Magic Kingdom for a while but have been offered at the Animal Kingdom in 2019 and will continue in 2020.
+These special ticketed events have run at the Magic Kingdom for a while but started being offered at the Animal Kingdom in 2019 and will continue in 2020.

 These hard-ticket events allow you to experience the park for 3 hours after regular closure.
 You are promised little-to-no wait for attractions, unique experiences, and character greetings.
 Ice cream, popcorn, and select beverages are also included in your admission price.